alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 Assume that teams will decode any local Javascript, even if you minify and obfuscate it.
-The only guaranteed way to prevent these shortcuts is to move all key puzzle functionality to server-side code.
+The only guaranteed way to close these shortcuts is to move all key puzzle functionality to server-side code.
-Server-side confirmation has higher latency than client-side confirmation, so if you're worried about responsiveness, only confirm the most important parts of the puzzle on the server-side.
-For Puzzles are Magic, our logic was very simple, so we put everything on the server.
+Server-side confirmation has higher latency than client-side confirmation, so if you're worried about responsiveness, only confirm the most important parts of the puzzle on the server.
+The interactive puzzles for Puzzles are Magic were essentially turn-based, so latency wasn't an issue, and we could put everything on the server.

 For example,
 in [Applejack's Game](https://www.puzzlesaremagic.com/puzzle/applejacks-game/),
 all the Javascript does is take the entered message, send it to the server, and render the server's response.
 That's it.
-The server handles all input cleaning and state, which let me hide the card list and judging logic from the user.
+There's nothing useful to retrieve from the client-side Javascript, and you need to interact with the puzzle to discover its rules.

 If possible, try to avoid repeating logic across the client and server.
 The [GPH 2019 AMA](https://2019.galacticpuzzlehunt.com/wrapup/ama.html) mentions that Peaches had a bug where client-side logic didn't match the server-side verification, which caused some correct solutions to get marked as incorrect.

-As mentioned in that AMA, if your server side validation fails, make sure to give teams an obvious error, perhaps one that tells them to contact you so that you know about the problem.
+As mentioned in that AMA, if your server side validation fails, make sure to give teams an obvious error, perhaps one that tells them to contact you so that you learn about the problem.

 Accessibility